ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 5.0 of the Community Land Model (CLM5.0).
 Scientific justification and evaluation of these parameterizations can be found in the referenced scientific papers (:ref:`rst_References`).
-This document and the CLM5.0 User’s Guide together provide the user with the scientific description and operating instructions for CLM.
+This document and the CLM5.0 User's Guide together provide the user with the scientific description and operating instructions for CLM.

 Model History